IliaOzhmegov/Smake-Snake-AI-/README.md

 The second part is to connect an artificial player which will be simulated by a simple NN or a simple mathematical model.

-And the first part of the project is finished in terms of the small university project, the main idea of the pet project to make acquentece with some topics of Software engineering.
+And the first part of the project was finished in terms of the small university project, the main idea of the pet project is to make acquaintance with some topics of Software engineering.

+[//]:#
 ![video](https://thumbs.gfycat.com/BadHandmadeAntipodesgreenparakeet-size_restricted.gif)

 ----